 Cutting Video Clips and Editing Your Project in iMovie

 Now you get to turn all of your individual clips into something special.
 This is the fun part, but there’s a lot you can do in the editing stage so it may be overwhelming at first.
-Basically, the editing process is where you cut and trim video and add any music and titles.
-It doesn’t sound like much, but once you’ve mastered these three things, you’ll be able to do a lot in post production.
+The editing process is where you cut and trim video clips and add any music and titles.
+It doesn’t sound like much, but once you’ve mastered these three things, you’ll be able to do a lot in post-production.

 Step 1: Drag a Clip into the Timeline

-Step 2: Adjust the Length by Dragging the Edges
+Step 2: Adjust and Trim Video Clips by Dragging the Edges

 Step 3: Repeat with Other Clips